-This example will show how to configure the guest network for the 2.4 GHz band, but on the dual band routers the guest network for the 5 GHz band also might be configured.
-Settings of the 5 GHz Wi-Fi network are the same to the settings of 2.4 GHz Wi-Fi network.
+This example will show how to configure the guest network for the 2.4 GHz band, but it is also possible to set up the guest network on the 5 GHz band on the dual-band routers.
+Settings of the 5 GHz Wi-Fi network are the same as the 2.4 GHz Wi-Fi network settings.

-To turn on the Guest network please go to the 'Guest network' page.
-To enable the Guest network, set the switch to Enabled state.
+To turn on the guest network, please go to the 'Guest segment' page.
+To enable the guest network, set the switch to 'Enabled' state.

-The network Name (SSID) field specifies the name of the guest network that will be visible on client devices.
-You can change it by typing new name in this field.
+The network Name (SSID) field specifies the guest network's name that will be visible on client devices.
+You can change it by typing a new name in this field.

 In the network protection field, you can specify a security algorithm.
 The default value is 'Unprotected'.

 NOTE: Important!
 Using an open (unprotected) network is unsecured.
-PLease use 'WPA2-PSK' algorithm which provides maximum security.
+Please use 'WPA2-PSK' or 'WPA3-PSK' algorithm, which provides maximum security.

 Click the 'Additional settings' to display the full settings of the Guest network segment.

 IP and DHCP settings are represented in 'IP settings' section.
 Click on 'Show DHCP settings' to display the full settings.

-Local IP address of router in guest segment displayed in 'IP address' field.
+Local IP address of the router in the Guest segment displayed in 'IP address' field.

 The 'Starting address of the pool' is the IP address from which the guest network clients will start receiving IP addresses.

 'Address pool size' – default value is 20.
 This means that the router allocates a maximum of 20 connections to the guest network (with IP addresses from 10.1.30.33 to 10.1.30.53).

 NOTE: Important!
 With the default settings, the guest network speed is limited to 5 Mbps (5120 kbps).

-If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in segment' section.
+If you want to configure a speed limit for Wi-Fi guest network devices, you can do so in the 'Restrictions for devices in the segment' section.
 In the 'Maximum speed' field, set the speed using kbit/s or Mbit/s.
-This speed is allocated for the entire interface and will be distributed among the clients of the Guest network.
-This speed will be set for both incoming and outgoing traffic.
+This speed is allocated for the entire interface and distributed among the guest network clients.
+The same speed will be set for both incoming and outgoing traffic.